 It’s been a fairly wet year.
 But in July, we had about three or four weeks of maybe a half inch of rain total.
 So, as I’ve been riding around, I have seen a few areas that have been hit by chinch bugs and this is one of them.
 This is a prime example of where chinch bugs will start.
 They’re looking for drought-stressed grass.

 Chinch bugs are really bad because as they eat, they’re sucking the juice out of the grass.
 But as they eat, they inject a toxin into it.
-Once chinch bugs move to an area, you’re replacing that area with new grass because the grass is not going to come back.
+Once chinch bugs move to an area, they will kill your grass.
+You’ll replacing the area hit with chinch bugs with new grass because the grass is not going to come back.
 The only thing that’s going to come back is weeds, primarily Common Bermuda grass.
-So, if you see hot spots in your yard, you want to get them wet, you want to water those extra.
+So, if you see hot spots in your yard, you want to get them wet.
+You want to put extra water on those areas.

 One way to confirm that you do have chinch bugs is you take a coffee can and fill it up.
 Cut out both ends and screw it down in the ground and fill it with soapy water and they’ll float up to the top.
 But if you spread the leaves of your grass and you look down in there, you’ll usually see the adult, looks like a black gnat.
 Their wings are folded across their back.
 The tips of their wings are white.
 And the younger stage of them, they’re smaller, obviously, and a little more orange.

 This is the kind of spot they usually start.
 You see all the concrete around, all this concrete intersecting, radiates the heat onto this grass, which stresses this grass out.
 Drought stresses this grass and chinch bugs just love that.